School of Civil and Environmental Engineering, and Construction Management

 CE 4603.
 Water Resources Engineering.
 (3-0) 3 Credit Hours.

 Prerequisites: CE 3173, CE 2633, and CE 3603.
 Analysis and design of surface and subsurface water resource facilities.
 Design of water supply, wastewater collection, and storm water systems.
 Generally offered: Fall, Spring.
-Differential Tuition: $165.
+This course has Differential Tuition.
 Course fee: DL01 $75.

 CE 4613.
 Environmental Chemistry.
 (3-0) 3 Credit Hours.

 Prerequisite: CE 4633.
 Technical elective course.
 This course explores the chemistry of the environment, the chemistry underlying environmental problems and solutions to environmental problems.
 Emphasis is placed on thermodynamics and kinetics of reaction cycles; sources, sinks and transport of chemical species; and quantitation of chemical species.
 Examples are selected from the chemistry of natural and contaminated air, water, and soil.
 (Same as ES 3153.
 Credit cannot be earned for both CE 4613 and ES 3153.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 4633.
 Water and Wastewater Treatment.
 (2-3) 3 Credit Hours.